© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Area of Conventual Buildings, St Mary's Priory is a scheduled monument protected by Cadw under reference MM183.
 View the official record →

-The Area of Conventual Buildings at St Mary's Priory is a medieval priory in Wales with Cadw designation reference MM183.
+Area of Conventual Buildings, St Mary's Priory is a designated monument comprising the remains of monastic structures belonging to a medieval priory in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM183.

 Area of Conventual Buildings, St Mary's Priory dates from the medieval period, and is classified as a priory.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Area of Conventual Buildings, St Mary's Priory is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM183.